mozai/s3-backup/README.md

 Throw this into /etc/cron.d/local
 ```
 # offsite backups
-12 6 * * *      root    /root/s3-backup/backup_cronjob.sh
+12 6 * * *      root    /opt/s3-backup/backup_cronjob.sh
 ```

 TODO
 ====
-* move the config out to a config file so I don't have to keep stripping/ injecting my personal info to this git repo. =P

 * Easy tool to just point at a dir like /home/radio and upload just that one thing right now.
 Needed for the huge and unchanging things like /home/radio/sessionrecordings
+* investigate using `aws s3api put-object` instead of `aws s3 cp`, so we can use tagging for expiry instead of object-name prefixes
+* Sense when the full backup is missing, even if there are (incorrect) snarfiles locally.
 * Is it worth doing level-2 incrementals with tar?

-* investigate using `aws s3api put-object` instead of `aws s3 cp`, so we can use tagging for expiry instead of object-name prefixes

 * incremental backups of mysql databases, how if possible?